department-of-veterans-affairs/va.gov-team/platform/accessibility/guidance/staging-review-processes.md

 #### Steps to test

-*   Use a mobile device to test a functionality of feature
-    *   Make sure you can fully utilize feature using only 1 finger to gesture (tapping, swiping, etc)
+*   Using a mobile device, make sure you can use the full functionality of a feature with only 1 finger to gesture (tapping, swiping, etc.)

 #### Definition of done